mk-fg/reliable-discord-client-irc-daemon/README.rst

 Note: only using this API here, only going by public info, can be wrong, and would appreciate any updates/suggestions/corrections via open issues.

-Last updated: 2020-06-06
+Last updated: 2020-11-28

-- Discord API docs don't seem to cover "full-featured client" use-case, which likely means that such use is not officially supported or endorsed.
+- Discord API docs don't seem to cover "full-featured client" use-case, because such use of its API is explicitly not supported, against their Terms of Service, and presumably has repercussions if discovered.

-  See WARNING section above for what it might potentially imply.
+  See WARNING section above for more details.

 - Auth uses undocumented /api/auth/login endpoint for getting "token" value for email/password, which is not OAuth2 token and is usable for all other endpoints